Defining a new focal point for UCL’s Bloomsbury campus.

-Despite the scale of UCL’s estate in Bloomsbury, central London, the University lacked good quality collegiate external space.
-Through their masterplan, an opportunity was identified to create a new courtyard terrace above an existing service yard to the rear of the Wilkins Building, UCL’s original home, to provide a new high quality piece of public realm for both staff and students.
-It was also part of the University’s wider strategy to improve accessibility, and in particular, east-west movement across the campus.
+Despite the size and sprawlscale of UCL’s estate in Bloomsbury, they lacked good quality colliegiate external space.
+Through their masterplan, we identified the opportunityan opportunity was identified to create some a new courtyard terrace above an existing service yard and andprovide a new hub high quality landscape space for both staff and students.

-We developed the idea of enclosing the service yard as an undercroft, allowing the external space above to become the new amenity space for a variety of uses.
-This is conceived as a contemporary, high quality, stone-paved terrace set within the historic courtyard with a verdant, planted edge.
-The terrace itself is split level with the lower space serving the new Wilkins Lower Refectory, which is linked by a new lift and grand staircase.
-The terrace also creates new routes across the campus, bringing activity where previously there was very little.
+We developed the idea of enclosing the services yard within as an new undercroft, allowing the external space above to form new amenity for a variety of usesused as communal amenity.
+This Thise space is conceived as a contemporary, high quality, stone landscaped terrace set within the historic courtyard,.
+The terrace itself is split level with the lower levelspace serving a new refectorythe new Lower Refectory, which is linked by a new lift and grand staircase.